ORNL-CEES/DataTransferKit/docs/source/developer_tools.rst

     [host]$ cd docker
-    [host]$ docker-compose pull # pull the most up-to-date version of the DTK base image [host]$ docker-compose up -d
+    [host]$ docker-compose pull # pull the most up-to-date version of the DTK base image [host]$ docker-compose -p $USER up -d

 This will mount the local DTK source directory into the container at ``${TRILINOS_DIR}/DataTransferKit``.
 The environment variable ``TRILINOS_DIR`` is already defined and contains the path to a release version of Trilinos that has been downloaded into the DTK base image.
+The ``-p`` command line option will let you run multiple isolated environments on a single host.
+Here the service name will be prefixed by your username which will prevent interferences with other developers on the same system.

 Then to launch an interactive Bash session inside that container, do: